AWorldOrg/aworld-doconomy-integration-api/doconomy-aworld-integration-architecture.md

 ## 5. Alternative Approach for Large Content Libraries

+While the primary architecture assumes a manageable content library size, it's prudent to consider how the system would scale if the content library grows significantly.
+This section presents an alternative approach that addresses potential scalability challenges with very large content libraries.

+The main concern with large content libraries is the growing size of the user state that must be passed with each request.
+If a user interacts with thousands of content items, storing all these interactions in the user state could lead to performance issues and increased data transfer costs.

 ### Plan B: Minimal State Storage on Doconomy/Bank Side

+This alternative approach shifts more of the storage responsibility to AWorld while keeping the essential gamification state with Doconomy/bank.
+It maintains the stateless API design while reducing the data volume transferred with each request.

 If the bank decides to offer a very large content library (e.g., thousands of stories, quizzes, etc.), storing all interaction history in the user state on Doconomy/bank side could become problematic.
 In this scenario, an alternative approach would be: